- Accommodation included

 (Driving day 5: 312 km/194 miles)

-We leave breathtaking Lake Taupō to ride one of the best motorcycle roads in New Zealand; The Forgotten (World) Highway (Route 43).
+You leave breathtaking Lake Taupō to ride one of the best motorcycle roads in New Zealand; The Forgotten (World) Highway (Route 43).
 Built on colonial bridle paths formed in the late 19th century, Forgotten World Highway is remote and mysterious to the extreme.
 “A bit upsy downsy” is how one local resident puts it – a classic New Zealand understatement to describe a road that hugs the rugged contours of the land to provide a natural roller coaster experience.
 It is truly an amazing experience, have your cameras ready!

 Day 8: New Plymouth – Wellington